ese-unibe-ch/ese2012-team3/process_and_roles.md

 * Development on localhost
 * Development on master or local topic branch
-* Branch 'stable': Regular merge from master
+* Branch 'stable': Regular merge from master (only when tested well)
-* 'stable' regularly deployed to http://ese.michaelkohler.info
+* 'stable' regularly deployed to http://ese.michaelkohler.info (manual 'git pull' on the server and restart within a 'screen')
+* tests are run automatically every 15 minutes at http://jenkins.michaelkohler.info/job/ESE2012-team3/